Yorgos Kypris

-Life & Career
+Life and career

 Yorgos Kypris is the second of three sons, born of Greek Cypriot parents.
 Kypris moved from Cyprus to Athens, Greece at the age of thirteen.
 There he attended the Sarafianos School of Art, where he studied drawing and painting.
 Between 1975 and 1979 he studied at the Istituto Statale d' Arte per la Ceramica, Faenza, Italy.
 During his studies in Italy he worked with the Italian sculptor Domenico Matteuci and Greek sculptor Panos Tsolakos.
 In 1980 he returned to Athens to establish "Studio 71" alongside ceramic artist Antonella Toschi where they produced design objects and sculptures.
 In 1990, he abandoned ceramics and he expands by experimenting with new art forms and materials such as metals, foam, plastic, castings and installations.
 In 1985 he married Antonella Toschi.
 The couple has two children, a son and a daughter.

 He has shown his work in numerous solo exhibitions in Europe and USA and has participated in group exhibitions in Museums and Foundations in Greece, Cyprus, USA, France, Italy, Swiss, Sweden, Luxemburg, Hungary, Turkey, Denmark and the United Kingdom.
 Commissioned works and environments of Kypris make part of public and private collections in Europe, North & South America and Asia.
 He has published articles in art magazines and designed jewellery & pottery for Greek and Italian manufacturers.
 He has won awards in art competitions in Greece and abroad.

 Kypris' personal art gallery, MATI, is located in the island of Santorini in Greece and offers the artist's sculptural & jewellery work along with a selection of work from Greek pioneering jewellery designers.